QCoDeS/Qcodes_contrib_drivers/src/qcodes_contrib_drivers/drivers/OxfordInstruments/README.md

 Note: If running on a Windows platform, debug/information produced by the `DECS<->VISA` simple TCP socket server will be outputted to a `decs_visa.log file` created in your working directory.
 If struggling to establish a connection please check this log file for information on why.

 Note: If running with oi.DECS firmware =< 0.5.1, ingore the error "Error parsing response: Length of data record inconsistent with record type" when setting the magnet target.
-You will recieve this error because the data sent back from oiDECS is not yet being correctly handled for firware versions =< 0.5.1.
+You will recieve this error because the data sent back from oi.DECS won't be handled correctly for firmware versions =< 0.5.1.
 The magnet target should still have been set.

 ![firmware_error](./img/firmware_error.PNG)